-Here's some essential advice on investing in silver—plus a comparison between silver and gold, which will help you evaluate the current silver price, spot bullish signals, and know when it’s a good time to buy silver.
-(Want a precious metals expert to guide you through the market?
-Download our Investing in Precious Metals 101 ebook for all the insight and information you need to invest like a pro.)
+Here's some essential advice on investing in silver bullion (silver coins and silver bars)—plus a comparison between silver and gold, which will help you evaluate the current silver price, spot bullish signals, and know when it’s a good time to buy silver.

 For investors, there are two critical differences between silver and gold: